-The central e-payment service of the TU Vienna is being used more and more.
+The central e-payment service of the TU Wien is being used more and more.
 With the computer laboratory of the Faculty of Architecture and Spatial Planning, another web shop was connected to the e-payment service TUpay.
 Up to now, credits for the printing and plotting service could only be topped up via cash machines.
 Now, customers can increase their credit balance via e-payment and cash transactions are no longer necessary.

 In addition to the expansion of the connected webshops, the main focus was on automation.
 Together with the Department of Finance, a process was developed to automatically post the online transactions and the associated incoming payments and charges in SAP.
 This high degree of automation enables an efficient administration of online payments and represents a real innovation in the e-payment area.